codesport/admin-panel/README.md

 ## Create.js

 The Create component displays the form to create a new item.
 However, controller processes the form through a callback function sent to the Create component.

+Of note: React requires that each item in a list that is rendered to DOM have a UUID.
+In line 2 of [Create.js](src/components/Create.js#L2) we import the JavaScript's UUID library: `import { v4 } from 'uuid'`

+In Figure 13, we invoke the UUID in line 44 of [Create.js](src/components/Create.js#L44) via `{ v4 }`

-Please refer to the comments in Figure 10 for a additional analysis of Create.js
+Please refer to the comments in Figure 13 for a additional analysis of Create.js

 ![Stage 3 - Create Component](src/images/stage-3-create.png "Stage 3 - Create Component")

-**Figure 13: Comments on Create Component's Functionality**
+**Figure 13: Stage 3 - The Comments Explain the Create Component's Functionality**

 ## Controller's `handleCreateFormView()` Method